How to experience your best fundraising results this fall.

 - Send periodic reminder messages using social media.

-- The access code is placed in the parent letter inside each student’s fundraising packet.
+- The access code is in the parent letter inside each student’s fundraising packet.
 Some letters even come with a scannable QR code for instant access.